 I'm doing quite well, sir.

-So I'm assuming that this is a big issue for you, and and you know a lot more about this than I do.
+So I'm assuming that this is a big issue for you, and you know a lot more about this than I do.

 What do you know about this?

-Well, it is it is a huge issue.
+Well, it is a huge issue.

 And look, you're absolutely right.